-Tattoo or body art is not gaining any mature momentum at workplace because people reckon it as an object of fancy for not-yet-shaving boys.
+Tattoo or body art is not gaining any mature momentum at the workplace because people reckon it as an object of fancy for not-yet-shaving boys.
 No matter how cool and friendly your boss is but somewhere deep down in their heart they think visible tattoos on body parts don’t carry a healthy streak of a professional mind.
 They may love and like you but will look down on your body art.
 Well, that tenacity is yet to develop or spread across the mass working culture.
-And for any culture to get acquainted with modernism needs a comfortably spell of time.
+And for any culture to get acquainted with modernism needs a comfortable spell of time.
 It comes up gradually, like a civilization.

 A tattoo can be a great mode of self-expression but be careful that it’s not hurting others beliefs and ethos.
 So in a nutshell what do tattoos epitomize?
 Well the answer has a gamut of options – supporter of the marginalized section, freak shows, gypsies, bohemians, nomads, criminals, non-conformists, outlaws and long riders.

-Industries that allow or getting synced with the modernity and the vogue of creativity are BPO, KPO, ITEs, Creative Entrepreneur, Film Industry, Advertising Agencies, Media Company and many more.
+Industries that allow or get synced with modernity and the vogue of creativity are BPO, KPO, ITEs, Creative Entrepreneur, Film Industry, Advertising Agencies, Media Company and many more.
 Apart from your industry, you should know where to ink and where to avoid.
 If you have already inked a permanent tattoo then removing it for the sake of your job will definitely create a string of pain and unplanned expenditures.
 Thus, the cardinal rule is: think before you ink.

 You can get a tattoo on your limbs, rumps, backbone and chest as these parts remain hidden when you dress up for the office or work.